 Cultivating mushrooms for almost a century

-Phillips Gourmet, Inc. a division of Phillips Mushroom Farms, has been cultivating mushrooms for over 75 years.
+Phillips Gourmet, Inc. a division of Phillips Mushroom Farms, has been cultivating mushrooms since 1927.
 As a pioneer in the mushroom industry, Phillips Mushroom Farms was among the first to recognize and respond to the growing demand for exotic varieties.
 At Phillips Gourmet, Inc., we offer a number of exotic mushrooms for use in food manufacturing.
 The ranges of processing types we have available (through our Industrial Division) are suitable for multiple food applications.
 Since we grow the majority of our mushrooms on-site, we process our mushrooms within three days of harvesting.
 This helps maintain the mushroom's fresh flavor, color, and texture.

 White Button (Agaricus bisporus) The White Button mushroom is the most popular grocery store mushroom.
 They're very easy to cook, hold their flavor well, are healthy and affordable.
 When selecting a White Button Mushroom, look for young specimens with unopened caps and no signs of bruising or sliminess.

 - The White Mushroom will last longer in your refrigerator than many other mushrooms, usually around a week.
 It's better to store them in a paper bag rather than plastic.
 They'll last even longer if you take the time to put them in paper!

 - Can be used in almost any recipe.

 - Try them in soups, stews, and stir-fry.

 - Use them as a flavorful topping for meat, fish, poultry, or pizza.

 Impressive in size and appearance with a diameter up to 6 inches.
 Portabellas have a longer growing cycle than Whites and Criminis resulting in a deep earthier full-bodied flavor.
 They have a rich medium dark brown color.

 - Applicable to most cooking techniques, whole, sliced or diced